mik-jozef/chalk/notes/spec-notes.md

   distinct(a, b, 1);
 }
 ```
+`value.getName(command) |a> return a;`
+some proposition will probably work like types in that they will be guaranteed
+  to hold for the variable during its entire life, in the same way mutability
+  qualifiers work.
+Should there be a way to circumvent the usual rules for
+  manipulating these (eg. only assign immutable data to immutable variables)
+  if it provably satisfies the propositions?
+`ignore x` returns `null` if `x is Error`, else returns `x`
+default destructuring parameters
+`export X from "x";`
+`a == b == c` should be true if `a == b` and `b == c`? how many operators should
+  work this way? all comparison operators, at least
 terms that need to be defined: member, field (TODO rename field, because field is a mathematical structure), scope, variable, (symbol?) instance/member variable
 should const (and immut) be transitive?
 delayed initialization?